mbruner/mbruner.github.io/spring-integration-ftp.md

 - configure ``fileSource`` with appropriate filters
 - orchestrate calls to ``synchronizer`` and ``fileSource``

-To make better customization we need to know details of how exaclty ``AbstractInboundFileSynchronizingMessageSource.receive()`` method works.
+To make better customization we need to know details of how exactly ``AbstractInboundFileSynchronizingMessageSource.receive()`` method works.
-What we can find in javadoc:
+What we can find in javadoc for this method:

 > Polls from the file source.
 If the result is not null, it will be returned.
 > If the result is null, it attempts to sync up with the remote directory to populate the file source.